Thursday, February 15, 2024

 "Even though one type will dominate as we begin studying ourselves using the tool of the Enneagram, all the fixations are present in every ego. . . if we are genuinely interested in spiritual learning and liberation though the Enneagram, we need to study all the fixations--their cores and their shells--as they manifest in our lives."

-To open your thinking about this, I encourage experimenting with different ways to refer to fixations instead of types.
-In the 11-month experiential approach to Keys to the Enneagram 2022-2023, Russ Hudson and Sandra Maitri modelled this.
+To open your thinking about this, I encourage experimenting with different ways to think of patterns or propensities instead of types.
+In the 11-month experiential approach to Keys to the Enneagram I attended in 2022-2023, Russ Hudson and Sandra Maitri modelled this.
 During the weekend on point Six, for example, instead of denoting someone as "a 6," Russ referred to "the Six part of us" and Sandra spoke of "the Six sector of our own personality."
 Remember that the Enneagram's purpose is to show us ways to become more present (nine "gateways" to presence, as described by Russ in this Sounds True interview).

-My Enneagram writings have always focused on stories, and that's what I hope to eventually add to this discussion.
-As I continue to absorb the teachings and experience revelations from having participated in the Keys to the Enneagram course, I am also rethinking stories from my clients over the years, reflecting on--in Michael Goldberg's words--"undermining and deconstructing" all nine fixations in ourselves.
+As I continue to absorb the teachings and experience revelations from having participated in the Keys to the Enneagram course, I am also rethinking stories from my own life and those of my clients over the years, reflecting on--in Michael Goldberg's words--"undermining and deconstructing" all nine fixations in ourselves.

 Tick-Tock